What is aspergillosis?

 Aspergillosis should be considered as a possible cause for any dog with a chronic or long-term nasal infection or condition.

-In systemic or disseminated aspergillosis, the fungus enters the body through the respiratory tract and travels to other organs via the bloodstream, creating a more serious generalized or systemic fungal infection.
-According to some studies, German Shepherd Dogs may be predisposed to systemic aspergillosis.
+With systemic or disseminated aspergillosis, the fungus enters the body through the respiratory tract and travels to other organs via the bloodstream, creating a more serious generalized or systemic fungal infection.
+According to some studies, German Shepherds may be predisposed to systemic aspergillosis.

 How is aspergillosis diagnosed?